s0lari/Decoy-sploit/README.md

 3) Rick Roll - Can't have honey-related stuff without Rick Rolling :)
 4) clear-output - This is a new one that takes advantage of powershell escape characters to blank the terminal of the powershell user - this is useful if you want to blank all output from this tool to the console.
 This doesn't work however if the user outputs to a text file and views the output in notepad or the such.

 Hopefully add more to this based on the rest of the functions of PowerSploit - especially relating to the use of powershell escape characters to attempt to mess with the output of various tools.
-Thanks to this page for the inspiration : https://www.infosecmatter.com/terminal-escape-injection/
+Thanks to this page for the inspiration : https://www.infosecmatter.com/terminal-escape-injection/ - need to also put in some characters to cover bash terminal to see if it clears metasploit (and such) terminals too.
+Room to input funny ascii messages to the threat actor in full rgb glory too =)

 You can place these in a similar location in your domain.